MacNite/HiveScale/docs/docker-install.md

 ## Exposing to the internet (optional)

-If you want the ESP32 to reach the server from outside your LAN (e.g. when the beehives are in a field with mobile data), you have several options:
+The firmware verifies the backend's TLS certificate, so devices must reach the API over **HTTPS with a valid certificate**.
+The recommended setup:

-- **Reverse proxy with HTTPS** — run Nginx or Caddy in front of the API and obtain a TLS certificate via Let's Encrypt.
+- **Reverse proxy with HTTPS (recommended)** — run Nginx or Caddy in front of the API and obtain a TLS certificate via Let's Encrypt.
 Caddy does this automatically with a single config line.
+The bundled `firmware/include/ca_cert.h` already trusts the Let's Encrypt root, so no firmware change is needed.
 - **Tailscale / WireGuard** — put both the server and the ESP32 (via a companion device or router) on a private VPN.
+You still need a valid TLS certificate the device will trust on the address it connects to.
-- **Port forwarding** — forward port `31115` on your router to the server.
-This works but exposes the API directly; ensure your API keys are strong.
+- **Port forwarding** — forward port `31115` on your router to the server, but terminate TLS in front of it (e.g. via a proxy) so the device can verify the certificate; the firmware will reject a plain-HTTP endpoint or an untrusted certificate.

 > **Rate limiting & request size:** the API enforces a per-client-IP rate limit
 > and a request-body cap out of the box (see the environment variables above).